 Interrupted Stay Fixed Period |

-- We treat an interrupted stay episode as 1 discharge for payment and make 1 LTCH PPS payment
+We treat an interrupted stay episode as 1 discharge for payment and make 1 LTCH PPS payment.
+Interrupted stays are eligible for HCO payments.

-- Patient’s facility-stay (acute care inpatient hospital, IRF, SNF, or swing bed) exceeds the fixed-day period
+- The patient’s stay at an acute care inpatient hospital, IRF, SNF, or swing bed exceeds the fixed-day period

-- Patient discharges to a facility type other than an acute care inpatient hospital, IRF, SNF, or swing bed
+- The patient is discharged to a facility type other than an acute care inpatient hospital, IRF, SNF, or swing bed

-- Patient discharges to more than 1 facility or goes home between LTCH stays
+- The patient is discharged to more than 1 facility or goes home between LTCH stays

 - Payment for the first stay